BoboTiG/python-mss/docs/source/api.rst

         GNU/Linux initializations.

-    .. method:: get_pixels(monitor) -> bytes
+    .. method:: grab(monitor) -> ScreenShot

-        :exception ScreenshotError: When color depth is not 32 (rare).
+        :exception ScreenShotError: When color depth is not 32 (rare).

-        See :attr:`mss.base.MSSBase.get_pixels` for details.
+        See :attr:`mss.base.MSSBase.grab` for details.

 Methods